 If you have plans of heading to the Netherlands, you must spend one day in Holland.
 One of the toughest things about travel for me is that I want to fit everything in.
 The planning piece of a trip is not easy when you want to see it all!

-Even though I know a lot of travel writers who have been all over the world and can share tips and ideas for a destination, I am still the one trying to get to the different cities.
-We didn’t have a car in Amsterdam.
-In fact, the majority of people in the city ride bikes.
+Though I get great ideas from other travel writers who have been all over the world and can share ideas for a destination, I still have to map everything out once I arrive.
+We didn’t have a car in Amsterdam, so I had some planning to do.

-Honestly, it is pretty crowded there, and I don’t know if I would have felt totally safe on a bike, with my whole family trying to keep up.
+Honestly, Amsterdam is pretty crowded.
+Though it seemed most people rode bikes everywhere, I don’t know if I would have felt totally safe on a bike, especially with my whole family trying to keep up.
 It’s a very busy city!

 Fortunately, there is an easy solution.
 TripAdvisor reached out to me earlier this year and wanted to work together.
 As I had never tried booking a tour with them, that was the first step.

 I went to TripAdvisor.com and booked a tour.
-Why I have never thought to do this before, I don’t know, because it was so easy and turned out to be one of our favorite days on our Europe vacation.
+It didn’t take long to find a tour that was perfect for us.
+Why I have never thought to do this before, I don’t know, because it was so easy and turned out to be one of the best days of our Europe vacation.

 Booking is easy.
 Just go to the TripAdvisor site and enter the city you’ll be visiting.

-We had so many different options, like City Sightseeing or a Private Full-Day tour of Rotterdam by Train.
-Based on the time we had, we decided on the Dutch Windmills and Countryside Day Trip which included a Cheese Tasting in Edam.
+We had so many different options, like City Sightseeing or a Private Full-Day Tour of Rotterdam by Train.
+Based on the time we had, we decided on the Dutch Windmills and Countryside Day Trip which included a Cheese Tasting in Edam and lunch.

 I paid and was sent confirmation right away.
 We were staying at the Renaissance Hotel in Amsterdam, so I asked about the location of pick-up for our tour when I checked in, and they assured me it was a short walk.
 The next day, I asked for walking directions on my iPhone, and we were there in about ten minutes.